sweattep/modern_quotes/README.md

 >We pump constant confidence into everybody, and we go out there and hoop

 >They survived by keeping aloof from the others.
 Admixture of blood made little difference, since what kept them together was something ideal&mdash;thepossession they had in common of certain intellectual and emotional values.

+>The media's the most powerful entity on earth.
+They have the power